 1. A LITTLE GOES A LONG WAY

 I like to pack as few items as possible, and mix and match them to create different looks.
 Mainly because I’m worried I might need to bring back loads of stuff.
 This might sound obvious but I know for a fact that there are people who pack “an outfit a day” but this would cripple me on day one.
 There’s no way of knowing today what I’ll feel like wearing tomorrow.
+This is why it’s important to pack clothing and accessories that you know can be dressed for all occasions.
 For me, one pair of jeans is enough if you can pair it with a stunning blouse and statement neck piece one day and a vest and kimono the next.
+You can spruce this pair of jeans up with a faux Gucci belt on a day when you want to spruce up your outfit; it’s amazing how this one pair of jeans can create so many different outfits for different occasions.
 This brings me to the next point.

 2. THINK NEUTRAL THOUGHTS

 I try to pack as many neutral items as possible.
 Black, white, grey, denim.
 This way you can mix items up, layer them and create new looks for every day.
 Make sure that everything you take fits and feels comfortable – I’m talking every item should be your favourite item.
 Like a great white t-shirt, a comfortable white button-up shirt, a pair of amazing jeans, a little black dress and a denim or leather jacket.
-There’s a lot you can do with these key items.
+You should also pack one white or cream coloured hat similar to those you can get at a classic Panamanian hat shop.
+The neutral colour will ensure it’s versatile and can be worn with anything, whilst it will also help to reflect the sun off your face so that you can avoid any holiday sunburn.
+There’s a lot you can do with all of these key items.

 3. THERE ARE MANY WAYS TO WEAR A LITTLE BLACK DRESS